nova-model/nova-tutorial/episodes/04-MVVM-Design-Pattern.md

 *Data binding* is a mechanism that allows the View and the ViewModel to automatically synchronize their data.
 When the data in the ViewModel changes, the View is automatically updated to reflect the changes.
 Conversely, when the user interacts with the View (e.g., by entering text in a field), the data in the ViewModel is automatically updated.

 This data binding is what makes MVVM so powerful and allows for reactive UIs.
-Instead of manually writing code to update the UI every time the data changes, you simply bind the UI componentss to the data in the ViewModel, and the updates happen automatically.
+Instead of manually writing code to update the UI every time the data changes, you simply bind the UI components to the data in the ViewModel, and the updates happen automatically.

 ## How NOVA Simplifies MVVM